Bar Harbor vacation rentals

 For generations, New Englanders have retreated to this craggy stretch of Maine’s coast, where lobster boats bob in the misty harbors of Frenchman Bay, and miles of pristine wilderness make this corner of the United States feel just as untamed as ever.
 Mount Desert Island is home to one of the top 10 most-visited national parks in the country, and Bar Harbor is the gateway.
 More than three million visitors come through each year, many on their way to explore the wilds of Acadia National Park, others just to soak in the charm of New England village life, from Northeast Harbor to Southwest Harbor to Bass Harbor (are you sensing a theme?).
 Clearly, the water defines life in these parts, whether you’re planning a kayak or canoe trip around the Porcupine Islands, or a creamy lobster roll at a seaside eatery in Hulls Cove.

-When is the best time to stay in a vacation rental in Bar Harbor?
+The best time to stay in a vacation rental in Bar Harbor

 There are several glorious weeks between July and Labor Day when Mainers can finally swap their long johns for T-shirts, and naturally that’s the time when the state is flooded with visitors.
 Bar Harbor’s most popular locations are the most crowded in summer, when temperatures inch above 65 degrees Fahrenheit, peaking at around 73 degrees in mid-July.
 Fall is chillier, but you’re rewarded with sparser crowds and stunning foliage.
 By January, the mercury rarely gets above freezing, dipping to around 16 degrees overnight.
 These harsh winters and sublime summers mean that many Bar Harbor attractions are extremely seasonal.
 So if you’re planning to visit in the off-season, don’t expect much to be open — and definitely book a rental with a hot tub and fireplace.